 Also, a leadership development effort that focuses on increasing a leader’s capacity to uncover and respond to how they are being experienced has long-term benefits as the challenges change.
 Learning how to learn begins with the understanding that you need to seek out information about your impact.

-Results: So far, the Leadership Development Program and a little follow-up coaching has turned the director into a more thoughtful leader.
+Results: So far, LDP and a little follow-up coaching has turned the director into a more thoughtful leader.
 It’s still early, but he had the insight that his focus had been only on short-term results.
 After the program, he said, “I realized I need to balance short- and long-term results… and long-term results require more digging into the thinking and wisdom of my people and my colleagues.”

 It’s surprising what a little space for listening can do to help a leader create a better environment for everyone to perform more willingly.

 - Away.
-Open-enrollment programs are held someplace else.
-It is not the normal work environment, but the experience is sponsored by your organization.
+Face-to-face, in-person programs are held someplace else, not in the normal work environment, but the experience is sponsored by your organization.
 Psychologically, being in a different location opens us to new possibilities.
 When we need someone to make a significant change in thinking and acting, getting away may be essential.

 - Anonymity.
 Participants don’t start from a position of thinking they know each another.
-They come from different industries, different cultures and countries, and they may never see each other again.
+They come from different industries, different cultures, and even different countries, and they may never see each other again.
 The impact on a participant is that they are free to try on new ways of thinking and behaving that might have felt too different or risky in the workplace or home.

 - Community.
 At the same time, a measured environment of challenge provides the right balance of safety and encouragement.
 Participants come to care about each other and want others to do well.
 This is the psychological environment in which change, including transformational change, can occur.

 The lesson for me is that effective approaches to leadership development will always require a range of modalities and experiences.
 Most leadership development happens on the job in just meeting the challenges of leading, but all of us have experiences from which we learn little.
 Intentional development changes the equation to allow us to squeeze all the wisdom we can from the work we do.
-Open-enrollment participation has some unique advantages for the right people.
+Face-to-face open-enrollment leadership development has some unique advantages for the right people.